mirtiza09/lifeos/PWA-SETUP.md

 3. Following the on-screen instructions to complete the installation

 Once installed, the application will appear on the user's home screen or app launcher and can be launched like any other application.

+## Troubleshooting Common PWA Caching Issues

+### Issue 1: Outdated Data

+**Symptom**: Users see old data even when changes have been made recently.

+**Solution**:
+- Use the "Force Refresh Data" button in the Settings menu, under the "Data" tab
+- This will clear the API cache and reload fresh data from the server
+- For developers: The service worker uses Network First for API requests, but cache may still be used when offline

+### Issue 2: App Not Updating

+**Symptom**: The application doesn't reflect the latest deployed version.

+**Solution**:
+- The service worker includes version management and will automatically update
+- Hard refresh (Ctrl+F5 on Windows/Linux, Cmd+Shift+R on Mac) can force an update
+- In extreme cases, users can clear their browser cache and site data

+### Issue 3: Offline Functionality Not Working

+**Symptom**: The app doesn't work when offline.

+**Solution**:
+- Ensure the user has visited enough pages while online to cache essential assets
+- Check if the service worker is properly registered (look in browser developer tools)
+- Verify that the necessary cache storage permissions are granted

+### Issue 4: Mobile-Specific Issues

+**Symptom**: PWA behaves differently on mobile devices compared to desktop.

+**Solution**:
+- iOS Safari has stricter caching rules than Chrome - more frequent force refreshes may be needed
+- iOS PWAs run in their own context and have limitations regarding some browser APIs
+- Android Chrome should provide a more consistent experience with desktop Chrome